 Lower-quality examples have sold for anywhere from $2,000 to $7,000.

-The 1935 Bronko Nagurski card is the most valuable football card out there.
+The 1935 Bronko Nagurski card is one of the most valuable football cards out there.
 It’s nearly impossible to find a card in good condition.

 There are zero PSA 10-rated cards and only one PSA 9.
 The PSA 9 Bronko Nagurski has an estimated value of $750,000.